 The Level of Personal Manifestation creates “fruits” within one’s personal sphere of experience.
 Such fruits affect one’s personal dream of life.

 The Level of Collective Manifestation creates “fruits” within a larger sphere, such as on a collective or world scale.
 Such fruits affect a bigger picture that goes beyond the individual level of experience.
 There may be a collective consciousness of the entire world, as well as sub-collectives, representing cultures, countries, areas, groups, etc.

 If we also take into account beings such as angels, guides, discarnates, or inhabitants of other realms and worlds and their belief systems, then there is even the possibility that nonhuman dimensions of consciousness and/or manifestation can have an effect upon, or can influence, our individual or collective consciousness.
-This is evident in all the angel, ET or other forms of “channelling” (i.e. the conveyance of a message received from a being in another dimension) and how these channellings affect our beliefs about love, life, our lifestyles and our world.
+This is evident in all the angel, ET, or other forms of “channeling” (i.e. the conveyance of a message received from a being in another dimension) and how these channellings affect our beliefs about love, life, our lifestyles, and our world.
 These beliefs affect the decisions we make from which new fruits emerge.
 For example, the Book of Mormon is said to be founded upon messages from an “angel” who identified himself as “Moroni”.

 The Three Levels of Consciousness

 Even the two main levels of manifestation—personal and collective—may be affected by different levels of consciousness: